Financial-Times/content-tree/README.md

 ## Introduction

-This document defines a format for representing Financial Times article content as an [abstract syntax tree][syntax-tree].
+This document defines a format for representing Financial Times article content as a tree.
 This specification is written in a [Web IDL][webidl]-like grammar.

-### What is contentast?
+### What is `contenttree`?

-contentast extends [unist][], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utilities].
+`contenttree` extends [unist][unist], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utilities].

-contentast relates to [JavaScript][js] in that it has an [ecosystem of utilities][unist-utilities] for working with compliant syntax trees in JavaScript.
+`contenttree` relates to [JavaScript][js] in that it has an [ecosystem of utilities][unist-utilities] for working with trees in JavaScript.
-However, contentast is not limited to JavaScript and can be used in other programming languages.
+However, `contenttree` is not limited to JavaScript and can be used in other programming languages.

 ## Types